petrushchako/certification/Networking/CompTIA/Wiley/MCQ.md

         > Devices with layer 3 awareness, such as routers and firewalls, are the only ones that can manipulate the IP header in support of NAT.
 A hub operates at the physical layer and cannot perform NAT.
 Ethernet switches and bridges operate at the Data Link layer and cannot perform NAT.

+<br><br><br>

+## Chapter 9: Introduction to IP Routing
+1. Which is required for the successful routing of a packet through a router?
+    - ****
+        >
+2. Which Cisco IOS command will display the route table?
+    - ****
+        >
+3. Which is true about static routes?
+    - ****
+        >
+4. Using the following example, what does the C in the route statement mean?

+        Gateway of last resort is not set
+        C      192.168.1.0/24 is directly connected, FastEthernet0/0
+        C      192.168.2.0/24 is directly connected, FastEthernet0/1
+    - ****
+        >
+5. What happens when the destination IP address of a packet is not in the same network as the host?
+    - ****
+        >
+6. Which command can be used on a Cisco router to view the ARP cache?
+    - ****
+        >
+7. What is the term used to describe the map of the internetwork inside a router?
+    - ****
+        >
+8. Which protocol is used to derive the MAC address of the default gateway?
+    - ****
+        >
+9. What is the Ether‐Type field set to for the IPv4 protocol?
+    - ****
+        >
+10. You are the network administrator for a small network that has multiple locations.
+You expect to add more in the future and want to ensure that routing is not troublesome and will be automated.
+Which should you employ?
+    - ****
+        >
+11. What will happen if the router does not have a route to the destination network for a ping packet?
+(Choose two.)
+    - ****
+        >
+12. What is at the end of a frame that allows the destination to verify that the frame was transmitted intact?
+    - ****
+        >
+13. What is the message if an ICMP ping packet is lost along the way en route to the destination?
+    - ****
+        >
+14. Which interface will the router switch the packet to for a destination of 172.16.20.94?

+        Gateway of last resort is not set

+        C       172.16.20.0/27  is directly connected, FastEthernet 0/0 C       172.16.20.32/27 is directly connected, FastEthernet 0/1 C       172.16.20.64/27 is directly connected, FastEthernet 0/2 C       172.16.20.128/27 is directly connected, FastEthernet 0/3
+    - ****
+        >
+15. Which of these statements best describes dynamic routing?
+    - ****
+        >
+16. Which of these statement regarding MAC addresses is true correct?
+    - ****
+        >
+17. What is the term used to describe the result of all routes being updated in the routing table via a dynamic routing protocol?
+    - ****
+        >
+18. What command would be used to view the ARP cache on your host?
+    - ****
+        >
+19. Where along the IP routing process does a packet get changed?
+    - ****
+        >
+20. What is the term used to describe a collection of networks or subnets that are in the same administrative domain?
+    - ****
+        >